 Apartment dwelling is a reality for many Americans.
-In fact, it’s estimated that 28% of Americans currently live in multifamily buildings like apartments and townhomes.
+In fact, it’s estimated that 28 percent of Americans currently live in multifamily buildings like apartments and townhomes.

 While the convenience of living in an urban area with easy access to amenities is a great benefit to many, there are downsides too.
 One of those trade-offs is the lack of a yard where a garden can be grown.